FIWARE/tutorials.CRUD-Operations/README.md

 ### Filter Data Entities by ID

 This example lists selected data from two **TemperatureSensor** entities chosen by `id`.
 Note that every `id` must be unique, so `type` is not required for this request.
-To filter by `id` add the entries in a comma delimted list.
+To filter by `id` add the entries in a comma delimited list.

 #### :one::three: Request: